European Fiscal Compact: Title III – Fiscal Compact

 The rule is based upon the existing Stability and Growth Pact (SGP) deficit rule, where the concept of country-specific MTOs was integrated into the preventive arm of the pact in 2005, with an upper limit for structural deficits at 1.0% of GDP applying to all eurozone and ERM-II member states.
-The novelty of the Fiscal Compact, was to introduce a varying upper limit which depends on the debt-level of the state.
+The novelty of the Fiscal Compact was to introduce a varying upper limit which depends on the debt-level of the state.
 When comparing the Fiscal Compact's new MTO rule with the applying country-specific SGP MTOs in 2012, it can be concluded that if the fiscal provisions of the treaty had applied immediately towards all EU member states, then only Hungary and the UK would have been required to introduce a stricter MTO (revising it down to 0.5% of GDP) – as a consequence.

-As per the already applying Stability and Growth Pact, Member States with a fiscal balance not yet at their MTO, are required to ensure rapid convergence towards it, with the time-frame for this "adjustment path" being outlined by the council on basis of a European Commission proposal taking the country-specific sustainability risks into consideration.
+As per the already applying Stability and Growth Pact, Member States with a fiscal balance not yet at their MTO, are required to ensure rapid convergence towards it, with the timeframe for this "adjustment path" being outlined by the Council of the EU on basis of a European Commission proposal, taking the country-specific sustainability risks into consideration.